-The Department of Medical Assistance Services is a highly professional organization with 349 authorized classified positions.
-As of September 12, 2007, 332 of these positions are filled and 17 are vacant.
-Four of the classified employees are located in the Roanoke Office; one is located in Manassas, and one is in Virginia Beach.
-Because of increasing program requirements, the Department has had to use increasing numbers of hourly employees.
+The Department of Medical Assistance Services is a highly professional organization with 360 authorized classified positions.
+As of July 17, 2009, 347 of these positions are filled and 13 are vacant.
+Two of the classified employees are located in the Roanoke Office; one is located in Manassas, and two are in Virginia Beach.
+Because of increasing program requirements, the Department has had to use a number of hourly employees.
+In fact as indicated below hourly employees represent a significant component of the agency workforce.
 Most of the contract employees work in the Information Management Division and play a critical role in the maintenance of the Virginia Medicaid Management Information System and any programmatic changes.
 The Department has 15 divisions/offices, which include the Office of the Director.
-Forty-two role titles are used and the most prevalent are the Health Care Compliance Specialist II (16.1%), Health Care Compliance Specialist I (13.9%), Program Administration Specialist II (13.6%) and Administrative and Office Specialist III (10.5%).
-We also employ workers from temporary employment agencies, such as Caliper.
+Forty-two role titles are used and the most prevalent are the Health Care Compliance Specialist II (13.3%), Program Administration Specialist II (12.7%) and Administrative and Office Specialist III (13.3%).
+We also employ two workers from temporary employment agencies, such as Caliper.